S3-working-group/s3-practical-guide/S3-practical-guide.md

 Transparent salary (also referred to as "open salary") is the practice of making the salary formula - and often individual compensation as well - transparent to all members of an organization, and sometimes to the public.

-A transparent salary formula needs to suit an organizations context, and to be perceived as fair enough by all stakeholders.
+A transparent salary formula needs to suit an organization's context, and to be perceived as fair enough by all stakeholders.

 Perception of fairness varies from person to person and according to context, so creating a salary formula requires developing a shared understanding of what is considered fair.